Site Description

 Open to read more

-The major population center in the planning area is spread between the cities of Chehalis (population 7,345) and Centralia (pop.
-16,670), along the Interstate 5 corridor (Office of Financial Management).
-This area includes the lower sections of the Newaukum and Skookumchuck Rivers and their many tributaries.
-Forest cover here drops to 69%, with approximately 25% of the land devoted to farming and the remaining 6% used by industry and cities (Chehalis Basin Partnership).
+From the Boistfort Prairie area, the river continues north past the urban centers of Chehalis and Centralia on the Chehalis River’s east bank.
+On this reach, the Newaukum and Skookumchuck Rivers join the Chehalis River.
+The headwaters of these rivers begin on the western slope of the Cascade Range.
+Forest cover here drops to 69%, with approximately 25% of the land devoted to farming and the remaining 6% used by industry and cities.
 Several miles outside of the planning area, the Skookumchuck Dam provides water to a steam power plant and some flood control for the city of Centralia.

-North of Centralia, along I-5, is a valley of large creek complexes, including Beaver Creek and Scatter Creek.
-These creeks flow through protected prairies that are unique to this part of Washington and home to many endangered species, including butterflies, gophers, toads and birds.
-Salmon also use these areas for spawning and rearing.
+North of Centralia, along Interstate-5 (I-5), is a valley of large creek complexes, including Beaver Creek and Scatter Creek.
+These creeks flow through protected prairies that are unique to this part of Washington and home to many endangered species, including butterflies, gophers, toads, and birds.
+Salmon also use these creeks for spawning and rearing.

 The Black River crosses under Highway 12 and empties into the Chehalis River downstream of Rochester, cutting through the middle of the Chehalis Indian Reservation.
-The valley downstream of Oakville becomes narrower, with the Chehalis River edging close to the steep slopes of the Capitol Forest to the east, while the western side of the floodplain is covered in farms.
-The river in this area has changed course over the years, with side channels, oxbows and other wetlands scattered along its banks.
+The valley downstream of Oakville becomes narrower, with the Chehalis River edging close to the steep slopes of the Capitol Forest to the east, while farms occupy the western side of the floodplain.
+The river in this area has changed course over the years, with side channels, oxbows, and other wetlands scattered along its banks.

 In Elma, Highway 12 meets Highway 8, running east to west between Olympia and Aberdeen.
-The river also changes course here, from northwest to due west.
-Cloquallum Creek, fed by Wildcat Creek and other streams that crisscross under Highway 8 to drain the Black Hills and Olympic foothills, passes through Elma to meet the Chehalis in a series of wetlands and oxbows.
-From here to Cosmopolis, a buffer of farms and wetlands separates the main highway from the river.
+The river also changes course here, from northwest to west.
+Cloquallum Creek, fed by Wildcat Creek and other streams drains the Black Hills and Olympic foothills.
+Cloquallum Creek joins the Chehalis River southeast of the City of Elma in a series of wetlands and oxbows.
+From here to Cosmopolis, a buffer of farms and wetlands separates the Highway 12 from the river.

-Between river mile 10 near Montesano and the edge of the planning area in Cosmopolis lies the Chehalis River Surge Plain, a complex of sloughs, islands and wetlands that is prime salmon and waterfowl habitat.
-The majority of the land here is managed by the Washington Department of Natural Resources, although the northern riverbank includes homes, farms and railroad properties.
+Between river mile 10 near Montesano and the edge of the planning area in Cosmopolis lies the Chehalis River Surge Plain, a complex of sloughs, islands, and wetlands that is prime salmon and

 The planning area ends just upstream of Cosmopolis, where the Grays Harbor GRP begins.
 The Chehalis River empties into Grays Harbor at the city of Aberdeen, and from there to the Pacific Ocean.